 The improvement of a body, being started with a stone axe and a ritual tattoo, will finally lead to an extension of the nerve endings.
 But what is the need to induce physical sensations, which induce, in turn, feelings, if it would be much better to induce feelings directly?
 Non-invasive cognitive interfaces are already paving the way.
 The further things go, the more digitally naked we become: the best extensions of our nerve endings have to be attached to our nerve beginnings.

 When a subject and an environment become a single whole, the environment will become the emanation of the subject.
 There will be no space for media.
 That is what the evolution of interfaces leads us to (prepares us for).

 Then, the necessity of physical manipulation will disappear.
-Therefore, there will be no need for the sensorium at all.
-The third signaling system will emerge, which will manipulate neither objects (as the first signaling system does), nor words (as the second signaling system does).
+Therefore, there will be no need for sensorium at all.
+The third signalling system will emerge, which will manipulate neither objects (as the first signalling system does), nor words (as the second signalling system does).
 It will manage semantic objects directly, without tactility, without language.
 (That is why there will be no place for tools, or media, in the future.)

 Certainly, it will belong to a non-biological being.

 The Word was in the beginning.
 The Thought will be in the end.
 The very powerful thought, equal to the whole world in which it will be emanated.
 As the word in its time, the thought will be creative, though this creativity may cause the new Big Bang (not the TV serial).

 Also, alas, the new being may destroy themselves (and the whole world in passing) in the eternal, looped, self-induced high that will be the first trial for them in exploring their new almighty abilities in the very moment of Transition from us to them.
 (Yes, it’s about Singularity, sorry.
 Or Chardin’s Omega point.
 That will not be the end, actually; see The Sequence of Singularities.)